 -They were very enthusiastic swordsmen.

-Takahiko Kimura: "They were very enthusiastic.
+Takahiko Kimura"They were very enthusiastic.
 As I listened to them, I learned that it is difficult to buy enough kendo equipment in Italy.
 Even if you can buy it, it is very expensive.
 There is no place to repair kote, so some people are using glue to fix the kote.
-If you practice kendo in this condition, there is a risk of injury.
+If kendo were to be practiced in this environment, there is a risk of injury.

 -So it wasn't a startup with a well-thought-out overseas strategy?